nprapps/nprapps.github.com/_posts/2015-05-18-locator-maps.markdown

 ![Mapping process](/img/posts/map-arc-process.png)

-_* Note: I do not claim to be a professional cartographer, and I know I still have a lot to learn._
+_(* Note: I do not claim to be a professional cartographer, and I know I still have a lot to learn.)_

 I concede that this workflow has some definite drawbacks:

-- It's cumbersome and undocumented (my own fault), and it's difficult to train others how to do it.
+* It's cumbersome and undocumented (my own fault), and it's difficult to train others how to do it.

-- It relies on an expensive piece of software that we have on a single PC.
+* It relies on an expensive piece of software that we have on a single PC.
 (I know there are free options out there like QGIS, but I find QGIS's editing interface difficult to use and SVG export frustrating.
-ArcMap is difficult to use, too, but I'm used to its quirks and the .AI export preserves layers better.)
+ArcMap has its own challenges, but I'm used to its quirks and the .AI export preserves layers better.)

-- This reliance on ArcMap means I can't easily make maps from scratch if I'm not in the office.
+* This reliance on ArcMap means we can't easily make maps from scratch if we're not in the office.

-- The final maps are flat images, which means that text doesn't always scale readably between desktop and mobile.
+* The final maps are flat images, which means that text doesn't always scale readably between desktop and mobile.

-- Nothing's in version control.
+* Nothing's in version control.

 So for the most recent round of [Serendipity Day](http://www.npr.org/sections/inside/2011/10/14/141312774/happy-accidents-the-joy-of-serendipity-days) at NPR (an internal hackday), I resolved to explore ways to improve the process for at least very simple locator maps -- and maybe bypass the expensive software altogether.